elegantchaos/RefreshableScrollView/README.md

 See [`Extras/Example`](https://github.com/elegantchaos/RefreshableScrollView/tree/main/Extras/Example) for an example Xcode project which uses this package.

+## Related

+My [FastList](https://github.com/elegantchaos/FastList) package is a client of this package.
+FastList is intended as a replacement for SwiftUI's native `List`, in situations where you have a large number of items and SwiftUI performance struggles (because of the fancy animations that it tries to do).

 ## Credits

 This code builds on or takes inspiration from a few examples out there, including: